Training LLMs over Neurally Compressed Text: Results

 It is noteworthy that the EqualInfoAC M2 models learn well despite being trained on data that has nearly uniform unigram statistics, as we saw in \cref{tab:uniform-vs-unigram}.
 In the best case, our $2$ billion parameter M2 model achieves $0.94$ bits/byte.
 This is a large gain over the naïve uniform ($3.01$ bits/byte) and empirical unigram ($2.98$ bits/byte) models from \cref{tab:uniform-vs-unigram}, and approaches the performance of a parameter-matched SentencePiece model ($0.87$ bits/byte), despite using $23$\% fewer FLOPs/byte.

 It is apparent from \cref{fig:lm-compressed} that if FLOPs/byte were held constant, SentencePiece would achieve slightly better bits/byte than EqualInfoAC\@.
 However there is another axis along which EqualInfoAC may still be preferred.
-Setting aside inference FLOPs, all our SentencePiece models require $23$\% longer sequences to encode the same text when compared to our best EqualInfoAC setting ($b\mathord{=}16$, $v\mathord{=}65$k).
-This means that regardless of FLOPs used, the SentencePiece models will take more decoder steps at inference time.
+Setting aside inference FLOPs, on average SentencePiece tokenization requires $23$\% longer sequences to encode the same text when compared to our best EqualInfoAC setting ($b\mathord{=}16$, $v\mathord{=}65$k).
+This means that, regardless of FLOPs used, the SentencePiece models will take more decoder steps at inference time.
 It is up to the practitioner whether it is ``worth it'' to trade off some bits/byte performance in order to achieve shorter sequences.
-In many serving scenarios, decoder steps are a practical bottleneck for determining system latency, and there are cases where one may be willing to incur extra inference cost to reduce latency (e.g., speculative decoding \cite{leviathan-2023-speculative-decoding}).
-To this end, it may be advantageous to scale up an \EqI{16}{16} model to recover bits/byte performance while retaining the reduced latency.
+In many serving scenarios, decoder steps are a practical bottleneck for determining system latency, as other aspects of model scale, such as width, can be mitigated with enough parallelism.
+There are cases where one may be willing to incur even more (parallelizable) inference costs to reduce latency, as in ``speculative decoding'' \cite{leviathan-2023-speculative-decoding}.
+To this end, it may be advantageous to use more compute resources to scale up an \EqI{16}{16} model (recovering bits/byte performance) while retaining the reduced latency due to the shorter sequence length.
 This can be seen visually in \cref{fig:lm-compressed-latency}.

-\paragraph{GZip is not competitive} Training over GZip-compressed text is relatively ineffective.
+\paragraph{GZip is Not Competitive} Training over GZip-compressed text is relatively ineffective.
 M2's performance when trained over GZip highlights a counter-intuitive trend.
 While the GZip M2 models actually learn, it would still be preferable to train over AC-compressed text---even though those models do not learn.
 This is due to the weak compression offered by GZip.
 The poor compression rate, coupled with weak learning, means that the GZip M2 models' bits/byte performance lags behind even the $3$m parameter M1 model.